Directional Tutorial¶

 make

-Most examples require a modest amount of user interaction; the instructions of what to do are given in the command-line output upon execution.
+Most examples require a modest amount of user interaction; the GUI should usually be clear on how to do this.

 Discrete tangent bundles¶